harishA100/CODSOFT/Qualitative Bankruptcy/README.md

 ## Qualitative Bankruptcy Data Set

-### Predict Bankruptcy from Qualitative parameters from experts
+### Estimate chance of Bankruptcy from Qualitative parameters from experts

 ---
 ![](407.jpg)
 ---

-This *intermediate* level data set has 250 rows and 7 columns.
+This *beginner* level data set has 250 rows and 7 columns.
 This dataset contains 6 qualitative parameters from experts which could be used to predict the bankruptcy.
 This data set is recommended for learning and practicing your skills in **exploratory data analysis**, **data visualization**, and **classification modelling techniques**.
 Feel free to explore the data set with multiple **supervised** and **unsupervised** learning techniques.
 The Following data dictionary gives more details on this data set: